appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 Specify additional options for configruing AI screen.

 Accepts the following properties:
+-   **showFeedback** `Boolean` [optional]
+    Toggles displaying the feedback UI component to record AI session's feedback.
+Defaults to true.
+    > Use in conjunction with `reactivesearchAPIConfig.recordAnalytics` set to true in ReactiveBase.
 -   **loaderMessage** `String | JSX` [optional]
     Loading message to show when the AI Answer response is loading.
 The default value is: `Computing an answer from the top documents...`
 -   **showSourceDocuments** `Boolean` [optional]